balena-io/docs/pages/learn/develop/runtime.md

 mount -t <fstype> -o rw -U <device-uuid> <mount-point>
 ```

+{% hint style="warning" %}
-**Note:** The mount point folder needs to exist for the mount to be successful.
+The mount point folder needs to exist for the mount to be successful.
+{% endhint %}

 For more information about the `mount` command see the [mount man page](https://man7.org/linux/man-pages/man8/mount.8.html).